Marcus Yap: Powerlifting career

 Yap started Powerlifting in 2012 and made his international debut at the end of 2014 winning the Asia & Oceania Championship title.
 In 2015, he competed in the IPF World Championships and became the first Singaporean to break a world record in Powerlifting.
 This was the start of his medal haul which also sparked his passion for coaching.

 Coaching career

 Yap has coached a team of athletes on the international platform, including his two younger brothers, Matthew and Matthias, who competed in the International Powerlifting Federation (IPF)'s Asian Championships in 2016, 2017 & 2018, and who have broken several Asian and World records.
 He also led the first Singaporean, Farhanna Farid, to achieve a gold medal in an international competition in the Women's Open category.

 Asia & Oceania Championships 2016 (Christchurch, New Zealand)

-Yap coached his younger brother, Matthew, making his debut on the international platform winning his first ever Asian title with 4 gold medals.
+Yap coached his younger brother, Matthew, who later made his debut on the international platform winning his first ever Asian title with 4 gold medals.